 - 1. Entity name, website address, and physical address; - 2.
 The identity of all owners, principal investigators, project managers, and Senior/Key Personnel who are a party to any Foreign Government-Sponsored Talent Recruitment Program of a foreign country of risk (i.e., China, Iran, North Korea, and Russia); - 3.
-The existence of any joint venture or subsidiary that is based in, funded by, or has a foreign affiliation with any foreign country of risk; - 4.
-Any current or pending contractual or financial obligation or other agreement specific to a business arrangement, or joint venture-like
+The existence of any joint venture or subsidiary that is based in, funded by, or has a foreign affiliation with any foreign country of risk, including the People's Republic of China; - Any current or pending contractual or financial obligation or other agreement specific to a business arrangement, or joint venture-like arrangement with an enterprise owned by a foreign state or any foreign entity; - 5.
+Percentage, if any, that the proposed recipient or subrecipient has foreign ownership or control; - 6.
+Percentage, if any, that the proposed recipient or subrecipient is wholly or partially owned by an entity in a foreign country of risk; - 7.
+Percentage, if any, of venture capital or institutional investment by an entity that has a general partner or individual holding a leadership role in such entity who has a foreign affiliation with any foreign country of risk;